mpv-player/mpv/DOCS/man/options.rst

        closest valid position that's within the refresh range.
 If two frames are put on the same position, we send the newest one only.

-    Note: This is not fully compatible with ``--video-sync=display-...`` modes, yet, which would be the only ones capable of getting rid of the last displaying inconsistencies.
+    Note: This is not compatible with ``--video-sync=display-...`` modes, yet, which would be the only ones capable of getting rid of the last displaying weirdnesses.

 ``--vrr-adjust-max-refresh-variance-time=<decimal seconds>``
     The default does not take into account refresh rate flicker (which may happen in specific cases, eg. when time between frames is constantly higher than minimum refresh time + average refresh time), and optimizes just for reaching target position.

     If that's a problem, then this option can try limit sudden changes in refresh time.
 The lower the value set, the more refresh time stability, the higher chance of missing our target.

 ``--vrr-adjust-target-refresh-rate=<fps>``
     Set the refresh rate we should tend towards, instead of the default "middle refresh time".
 Setting it at a lower refresh rate will reduce the amount of repetitions, which can help if computational burden is a problem.
 However, increasing it or reducing it will come at a cost of potential chance increase of missing our target.

-    When needed, we will still use the entire range of ``--minimum-display-fps`` and ``--display-fps-override``, so this option only increases the chance towards the refresh rate we tend to.
+    When needed, we will still use the entire range of ``--minimum-display-fps`` and ``--display-fps-override``, so this option only increases the chance towards the refresh rate we tend towards.

 Miscellaneous
 -------------